Press ENTER to search

 We are committed to intentional activities that protect and restore nature and positively impact water and air quality to create healthy environments that benefit human health.
 These initiatives are aimed at helping safeguard biodiversity and recovering natural ecosystems that help communities adapt to and build resilience to climate change.

-Bupa remains committed to becoming Net Zero and achieving our Science-Based Targets (SBT).
-We continue to work towards reducing our environmental impact and improving healthcare.
+Bupa remains committed to becoming a net zero organisation by 2040 and achieving our science-based targets, which have been validated by the Science-Based Targets Initiative (SBTi).
+We continue to work towards reducing our environmental impact while maintaining high-quality care for our customers.
 We will do this by focusing on areas where we can make the biggest difference for people and the planet.

 We also released three sustainable healthcare educational films aimed at healthcare professionals, highlighting the relationship between people and planet health and showcasing actionable solutions to reduce healthcare’s environmental impact.